Infectious Disease Services

 - Prevention and care for infections in transplant patients

-If you believe you have mpox, have been in contact with someone with mpox, or are seeking testing, please call your physician or one of our EmUrgentCare sites for assessment.
-An appointment should be made before visiting an EmUrgentCare by calling 518-264-9000.
-For further information, contact your county’s public health office or the NYS Department of Health.
+If you believe you have mpox, have been in contact with someone with mpox, or are seeking testing, please call your physician or one of our urgent care sites for assessment.
+For more information, contact your county’s public health office or the NYS Department of Health.
 FAQs about mpox are below.

 Q: What is mpox?

 A: Mpox is caused by a virus.
 It is in the same viral family as smallpox.
 It is not related to chickenpox.

 A: Mpox is spread by close contact, exposure to contaminated bedding/clothing, respiratory secretions, or bodily fluids.